cabo/ace-aif/draft-ietf-ace-aif.md

-For a method X, the presence of a Dynamic-X permission means that the subject holds permission to exercise the method X on resources that have been returned by a Location-indicating mechanism to a request that the subject made to the resource listed (`/a/make-coffee` in the example shown in {{im-example-dynamic}}, which might return the location of a resource that allows GET to find
+For a method X, the presence of a Dynamic-X permission means that the subject holds permission to exercise the method X on resources that have been returned in a 2.01 (201) response by a Location-indicating mechanism to a request that the subject made to the resource listed (`/a/make-coffee` in the example shown in {{im-example-dynamic}}, which might return the location of a resource that allows GET to find